fb pixel code

 • Opposite teeth are kept from contact with each other.

-• The bottom jaw bone is protected, so impact does not fracture or damage it.
+• The bottom jaw bone is protected, so the impact does not fracture or damage.

 • Mouthguards help reduce concussive injury to the brain.
-Without a mouthguard, an impact to the mouth can cause the jaws to violently clash, which can result in a concussion.
+Without a mouthguard, an impact on the mouth can cause the jaws to clash violently, resulting in a concussion.

 • Mouthguards can be a preventative tool against neck injuries.